-This paper proposed the OBNSLA, which enables a MIMO CR SU to learn the null space of the interference channel to the PU by observing a binary function that indicates the variations (increase or decrease) in the PU's SINR.
-Such information can be extracted, for instance, from the quantized version of the variation in the PU's SINR, or in the PU's modulation.
-We also provided a convergence analysis of the OBNSLA, which also applies to the BNSLA [14].
-It was shown that the two algorithms have a global linear and an asymptotically quadratic convergence rate.
+PU's modulation.
+We also provided a convergence analysis of the OBNSLA, which also applies to the Blind Null Space Learning Algorithm (BNSLA) that was recently proposed [4].
+It was shown that the two algorithms maintain the "good" convergence properties of the Cyclic Jacobi technique, namely a global linear and an asymptotically quadratic convergence rate.
 It was also shown in simulations that just like in the Cyclic Jacobi technique, the OBNSLA and the BNSLA reach their quadratic convergence rates in only three to four cycles.
 In addition, we derived asymptotic bounds on the maximum level of interference that the SU inflicts on the PU.
 The derived bounds have important practical implications.
 Due to the fact that these bounds are functions of a parameter determined by the SU, it enables the SU to control the maximum level of interference caused to the PU.
 This gives the OBNSLA (or the BNSLA) a useful stopping criterion which guarantees the protection of the PU.
 The analytical convergence rates and interference bounds were validated by extensive simulations.